Shopping Useful Info FAQs Hong Kong Map

-The Airport Express is a part of Mass Transit Railway system (MTR), linking Hong Kong International Airport to Hong Kong's principle urban areas - Hong Kong Island's Central and Kowloon.
-It provides comfortable, business-class seating and seat-back TVs with flight information, news, and entertainment programs.
+The Airport Express is a part of Mass Transit Railway system (MTR), linking Hong Kong International Airport to Hong Kong's principal urban areas - Hong Kong Island's Central and Kowloon.
+It provides comfortable, business-class seating and seatback TVs with flight information, news, and entertainment programs.
 Most airlines have their In-town Check-in service at both the Hong Kong Station and Kowloon Station, where Airport Express passengers can check in from one day in advance up to 90 minutes before take-off.
-Moreover, passengers at all Airport Express stations can enjoy free porter service that help carry luggage to airport.
+Moreover, passengers at all Airport Express stations can enjoy free porter service that helps carry luggage to the airport.
 All Airport Express Stations offer Free Shuttle Service which well connects the stations and major hotels.

-Notes:- Fares for child 3-11 are 50% of above; Child under 3 free-Round trip ticket valid one month- Free return journey if made on same day.
+Notes:- Fares for child 3-11 are 50% or above; Child under 3 free-Round trip ticket valid one month- Free return journey if made on same day.

 Group Ticket Special Promotion